prahladyeri/prahladyeri.github.io/_posts/2015-02-06-how-to-host-flask-app-openshift.md

 ---
 layout: post
-title: How to host a Flask app on Openshift
+title: 'How to host a Flask app on Openshift'
 tags: python flask openshift how-to
 ---